Majorana edge modes in isolated wires

 Even when a bulk topological invariant can be defined, it may not guarantee the existence of gapless edge modes in the open chain~\cite{fidkowski2011topological, manmana2012topological}.
 Instead, to directly probe the presence of MZMs in the open system, we analyze the symmetrized odd-even energy gap and the ground state single-particle two-point correlation matrix.
 As we show, these reveal qualitative differences between the trivial and topological phases.

-\emph{Open RGK chain: Spectrum.} A telltale sign of gapless edge modes is the behavior of the odd-even excitation gap, $\Delta E$, as a function of system size.
+\emph{Open RGK chain: Spectrum.} A telltale sign of gapless edge modes is the behavior of the odd-even excitation gap, $\Delta E$, as a function of system size $L$.
 In the topological phase, the energy cost to change parity sectors is expected to vanish in the thermodynamic limit.
 In contrast, in the trivial phase, no low-energy edge quasiparticles exist, and $\Delta E$ should remain finite in the thermodynamic limit.

 In Fig.~\ref{fig:E_gap2}, we present numerical results for the topological and trivial phases.
 We choose the reference particle number as $N = L/4$ for each system size; it can be even or odd.
+In the RGK model, there is no phase transition at $1/2$ filling, whereas $g_c\approx2$ for $1/4$ filling.
 We find that in the topological phase, for $g = 1$, $|\Delta E|$ decreases as $\sim1/L$, consistent with the presence of gapless edge modes.
 We note, however, that this $\Delta E$ does not have an interpretation as the quasiparticle energy cost; instead, the decay of $\Delta E$ should be attributed to a smooth `charging energy' $E_0(N)\sim N^2/L$.
 Indeed, the energy cost to go from $N$ to symmetrized $N\pm 1$ states is always positive, regardless of whether $N$ is even or odd, consistent with the ground state energy being a \textit{nearly} smooth function of $N$ with vanishing discrete curvature $E_0(N+1) - 2E_0(N) + E_0(N-1)$ for large $L = 4N$.
 There is, however, a much smaller underlying $(-1)^N$ energy oscillation, which can be associated with the MZM energy splitting.
-It can be extracted by taking higher discrete derivatives of the energy (SM.\ref{sup:sec:MZM_splitting}), and also found to scale as $ 1/L$.
+It can be extracted by taking higher discrete derivatives of the energy (SM.VI), and also found to scale as $ 1/L$.

 On the other hand, in the trivial phase, the splitting $\abs{\Delta E}$ does not decay to zero, with the odd parity state always being higher in energy.
 This is consistent with the finite energy cost associated with an unpaired quasiparticle, as expected in a trivial superconductor~\cite{bardeen1957theory}.